 I suggested the inclusion of these values when I worked on the draft of the fist IDF Code of Ethics in the early 1990s.
 When I presented the draft to Chief of Staff Lt.
 General Ehud Barak, the IDF General Staff, and commanders in about 100 IDF units, I encountered no objection to that major suggestion, not even a single one among the numerous comments I heard, recorded, and later took into account.
 I have often been asked, what is Jewish about the Code of Ethics of the IDF, the military force of the democratic nation-state of the Jewish people?
 My answer included pointing out that these two values are rooted in the Jewish religious and moral traditions of the sanctity of human life and self-restraint.

 Self-defense is not restricted to activities directly related to ongoing attacks by an enemy.
 Considerations of self-defense apply to actual jeopardy as well as to potential imminent jeopardy.
-Consider the example of rockets launched by the Hamas into most parts of Israel.
+Consider the example of rockets launched by Hamas into most parts of Israel.
 Iron Dome batteries protect Israelis against the rockets very impressively though not to a full extent.
-Iron Dome batteries scored over 90 percent rocket interception rate during Operation Protective Edge, which means that an additional type of protection was required against several hundred rockets that were not intercepted.
+Iron Dome batteries scored over a 90 percent rocket interception rate during Operation Protective Edge, which means that an additional type of protection was required against several hundred rockets that were not intercepted.
 Self-defense requires destroying rocket production and warehouses – all a natural additional method of self-defense.